-(8) COMMITMENTS AND CONTINGENCIES
+(7) COMMITMENTS AND CONTINGENCIES

 TALF II agreed to pay the reasonable out-of-pocket costs and expenses of certain service providers incurred in connection with their duties.
 TALF II also generally agreed to indemnify its service providers for certain losses, expenses, and other liabilities under the agreements it has with those service providers, subject to customary exceptions such as for losses caused by the service providers' misconduct.
 These indemnity obligations survive termination of those agreements.
-As of December 31, 2020, TALF II did not have any claims under these indemnities, and the risk of loss was deemed remote.
+As of December 31, 2021, TALF II did not have any prior claims or losses pursuant to these agreements.
+The risk of loss was deemed remote.

-(9) SUBSEQUENT EVENTS
+(8) SUBSEQUENT EVENTS